 When an individual creates their estate plan, it is assumed that the Will, trust, and other estate planning documents reflect the sincere wishes of their creator.
-However, there are some cases in which an outside party attempts to override a person’s judgment during the estate planning process.
-This is known as undue influence, and it’s the root cause of many estate planning fraud cases.
+If those wishes are manipulated by an outside party, it is known as undue influence.

 What does undue influence look like?

 A person susceptible to undue influence often in a compromised situation arising from a physical or mental vulnerability, like a nursing home resident or someone who is mentally incapacitated due to illness or old age.
 Situational factors, such as mourning the loss of a loved one, experiencing depression, anxiety, or another mental illness, and suffering from a serious medical condition, can also make a person susceptible to undue influence.
 These factors allow an influencer to manipulate the individual in order to gain their trust and, subsequently, control over their assets through their estate plan.

 Some of the most common examples of undue influence include:

 - Caregivers of the elderly who influence a testator to receive a legitimate heir’s inheritance.

 - Adult children who threaten their parent(s) to receive more in the Will than their siblings.

 - Stepparents who influence their spouse to increase their inheritance, therefore taking assets and monies away from the spouse’s heir(s).